Absence seizures are a type of epilepsy. This is a condition that causes seizures.

 a few seconds.
 They can also be called petit mal seizures.
 Absence seizures are most

-common in children and usually don’t cause any long-term problems.
-These types of
+common in children.
+They usually don’t cause any long-term problems.
+They're often

-Absence seizures usually occur in children between ages 4 and 14.
+Absence seizures often occur in children between ages 4 and 14.
 A child may have 10,

-50, or even 100 absence seizures in a given day, and you may not notice them.
+50, or even 100 absence seizures in 1 day, and you may not notice them.
 Most children

 who have typical absence seizures are otherwise normal.
-But absence seizures can get in the way of learning and affect concentration at school.
-This is why prompt
+But these seizures can get

+the way of learning.
+They can affect concentration at school.
+This is why getting

 everyone who has a seizure has epilepsy.
-Usually a diagnosis of epilepsy can be made
+Often a diagnosis of epilepsy can be made

 Absence seizures often occur along with other types of seizures that cause muscle

 seizures.
-Doctors will pay close attention to your symptoms to make the right diagnosis.
+Healthcare providers will pay close attention to your symptoms to make the

-uncommon for absence seizures to continue into adulthood.
-But it’s possible to have an
+absence seizures don't continue into adulthood.
+But it’s possible to have them at